 High frequency transformer

-High frequency transformer of push pull dc to dc converter can handle more power than forward converter.
-Because push pull converter operate in two quadrants of B-H curve.
-On the other hand forward converter operate only in one quadrant of B-H curve.
-If you don’t know about B-H curve , I recommend you to study B-H curve from any power electronics book.
+High-frequency transformers of push-pull DC-to-DC converters can handle more power than forward converters.
+This is because push-pull converters operate in two quadrants of the B-H curve, whereas forward converters only operate in one quadrant of the B-H curve.
+If you are unfamiliar with the B-H curve, I recommend studying it from any power electronics book.